-Nsoatreman withdraw from Ghana Premier League amid safety concerns
+Nsoatreman withdraws from Ghana Premier League amid safety concerns

 GFA has yet to respond to Nsoatreman’s request